-Free doughnuts, deals and happy hours for National Doughnut Day across the tri-state area
+Freebies, deals and happy hours for National Donut Day across the tri-state area

 Doughnut lovers rejoice!
-In celebration of National Doughnut Day on Friday, large retailers and local shops have plenty of sweet offers.
+In celebration of National Donut Day on Friday, large retailers and local shops have plenty of sweet offers.

 The national holiday is observed on June 1 every year.
 It started 80 years ago by The Salvation Army to honor “Doughnut Lassies,” who served the treats to soldiers during World War I. Soldiers were also given the nickname “doughboys” when coming home.
-The organization hosts “Do Good Doughnut Parties” across the nation each year during the annual celebration.
+The organization hosts “Do Good Donut Parties” across the nation each year during the annual celebration.

-Here’s where you can grab free doughnuts and great deals for National Doughnut Day:
+Here’s where you can grab free doughnuts and great deals for National Donut Day:

 Dunkin’ Donuts is giving customers one free classic doughnut with the purchase of any beverage.
 The offer is good all day at participating locations nationwide.